-Suppose you have the pattern b\d+: and you want to substitute the b's for a's and the colon for a dash in parts of your input matching the pattern.
-You can do this by changing the pattern to b(\d+): and using the substitution expression a\$1-.
-When a substitution is made, the \$1 means "Substitute whatever was matched by the first saved group of the matching pattern".
-An input of b123: after substitution would yield a result of a123-.
+Suppose you have the pattern b d: and you want to substitute the b's for a's and the colon for a dash in parts of your input matching the pattern.
+You can do this by changing the pattern to <math>b(d: and b) = and b using the substitution expression a\$1-.
+When a substitution is made, the \$1 means